Psychiatric-Mental Health Nurses

 To become a registered nurse (RN), there are two year programs leading to an associate’s degree in nursing, three-year programs for a diploma in nursing (usually hospital-based), or four-year college or university programs leading to a bachelor’s degree.
 Graduates from all of these programs are eligible to take the RN licensing examination after graduation.

 The PMH-APRN role is an advanced nursing role requiring extensive education in development, physical and mental health assessment, the diagnosis of mental health conditions, integration and implementation of care, psychopharmacology, psychotherapy, practice evaluation, consultation, and liaison.
 To utilize these skills in practice it is necessary to obtain the appropriate educational degree.
 Advanced masters and doctoral degrees allow the PMH nurse to work in particular roles, such as that of psychiatric primary care provider, psychotherapist, consultant, and university educator.
+Visit our About Graduate Degree Programs page for more information.

 The American Association of Colleges of Nursing (AACN) and the National League for Nursing accredit programs.
 Visit our Psychiatric Nursing Graduate Programs page for a listing of programs in the United States.